FreddeITsupport98/zypper-automatik-helper-/README.md

 ### 2. The Downloader (Root Service)

-This service's only job is to download packages when it's safe.
+This service's only job is to download packages when it's safe, and report progress stages.

 * **Service:** `/etc/systemd/system/zypper-autodownload.service`
     * This service runs `zypper refresh` and `zypper dup --download-only`.
+    * It writes stage information to `/var/log/zypper-auto/download-status.txt`:
+        * `refreshing` - Repositories being refreshed
+        * `downloading:X` - Downloading X packages (includes count)
+        * `complete` - Ready for installation
+        * `idle` - No updates available
     * It will **only** start if `ConditionACPower=true` and `ConditionNotOnMeteredConnection=true` are met.
 * **Timer:** `/etc/systemd/system/zypper-autodownload.timer`
-    * Default: `OnBootSec=1min`, `OnUnitActiveSec=1h` (downloads once per hour when it’s safe).
+    * Default: `OnBootSec=1min`, `OnUnitActiveSec=1min` (checks for updates every minute when it's safe).
     * You can edit this with `sudoedit /etc/systemd/system/zypper-autodownload.timer` and reload via `sudo systemctl daemon-reload && sudo systemctl restart zypper-autodownload.timer`.

 ### 3. The Notifier (User Service)